Aircraft Accidents Due To Human Error

 Despite the inherent risks associated with flying in any type of aircraft, the National Transportation Safety Board (NTSB) reported in 2015 that general aviation accidents had been steadily declining for years, and associated fatalities had also declined.
 Commercial airline crash statistics may be even more encouraging: During the seven-year period from 2010 through 2016, not one U.S.-based commercial airline crash resulted in a fatality.
 In 2017, there were two commercial airline crashes that resulted in fatalities.

 Even with these positive trends, fatal crashes continue to occur in general aviation.
 Furthermore, the accident rate for non-scheduled air carrier flights (which can include chartered flights, along with air taxi and medical taxi flights) actually increased slightly in 2015 from previous years.
-Helicopter crashes in particular have been more prevalent in the news recently, which has led many of us to wonder how safe these types of aircraft are in comparison to commercial planes.
+Helicopter crashes in particular have been more prevalent in the news recently, which has led many of us to wonder how safe helicopters are in comparison to commercial planes.

 Aviation Safety magazine reports an even higher number than that reported by Boeing, with close to 90 percent of crashes being due to pilot error.
 These can be either the sole cause or a contributing factor of the accident, such as when a pilot makes a mistake when trying to navigate with faulty equipment or in bad weather.